 LLMs are not required to complete a concentration during their time at the Law School.
 LLMs who satisfy the requirements of one of the above concentrations will have that noted on their transcript.
 LLMs are permitted to satisfy no more than one concentration.

 LLM Public Service Program

-The Toll Public Interest Center is excited to welcome LLMs as participants in Penn Law’s commitment to service.
-As an integral part of the LLM program, public service and pro bono provide students with important opportunities to develop their professional skills while learning more about the communities that exist beyond the walls of Penn Law.
+The Toll Public Interest Center is excited to welcome LLMs as participants in the Law School’s commitment to service.
+As integral parts of the LLM program, public service and pro bono provide you with important opportunities to develop your professional skills while learning more about the communities that exist beyond the walls of the Law School.